jamesb5959/pde_2025/README.md

    ```

    This will:
-   - Build the Rust TUI app with Cargo
+   - Build the Rust Question code with Cargo
    - Extract the VirtualBox debug source tree
    - Extract the VM images
    - Run `vboxdrv.sh setup` to prepare the VirtualBox kernel module